steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 }
 ```

-You can see that it is very simple because every part of it are modulized.
-What we do first is to include folder we will make with **mod** keyword.
-You can substitue it in your mind with this.
+You can see that it is very simple because every parts of it are already modulized.

+What we do first is to include folder(submodules) we will make with **mod** keyword.
+You can substitute it in your mind with this.

 ```md
 Import folder and its rust files along with it in the same directory.
 I should have already made **mod.rs** to represent the folder and written **pub mod filename** to export Rust files in there to satisfy the Rust compiler.
 ```

-The information below could have been comments.
-But, I Will let it here because of readability.

 **1.** routes/ will include what you want server to accept from the user request.
 We already know that we will only accept **"/hello/String** route.
 You can compare it with **req part of Express**.

 **2.** handlers/ will inlcude what you want server to do with it.
 We already know that we will return the html(text) with **format!("Hello, {}!", name)** and name part will be **String** filterd by **hello_route** we will make.

-This will be the payload of your project and you will spend most of time later with databases and **models/** to use them.
-You can refer to [Warp database example] if you want.
+This will be the payload of your project.

+You will spend most of time later with databases and **models/** to use them.
+Refer to [Warp database example] if you want.

 **3.** The macro **hello!** we will make will be usable in main.rs and tests/hello_test.rs by importing **api** folder with this.